BorHan-U/Real-Estate-Price-Analysis-In-Germany-A-Software-Engineering-CourseWork-Project/CONTRIBUTING.md

 ## Handling Bugs
 If you find a bug, please report it by creating an issue in the GitLab Issue Tracker.
 If you are able to fix a bug, please fork the repository (if not a maintainer), create a new branch, apply your fix, and submit a merge request as outlined below.

-## Getting Started

-If you are not an active maintainer, please fork the official repository and clone the fork to your local machine.
-Active maintainers can create branches directly in the main repository.

 ## Clone the Repository

 Clone your forked repository to your local machine.